 |Dementia type||Average life expectancy following diagnosis|

 But how can a person know how long they have to live when they’re diagnosed with dementia?
 Is there an Alzheimer’s Life Expectancy Calculator to get as close to a definitive answer as possible?
 Can artificial intelligence help?
-And why would they want to know?
+And why would patients and their families want to know?

-Knowing what to expect, including life expectancy (even if this is very sad information) helps with planning.
-Someone predicted to survive for five or six years, as opposed to two years, will want to make more extensive plans, including getting an estate in order, activity planning, and budget.
-Knowing how quickly the disease is expected to progress symptomatically can impact care decisions.
-If the disease is predicted to come on very quickly, for example, then skipping traditional assisted living and looking into memory care or a nursing home might be the best option.
+Knowing what to expect, including life expectancy helps with planning.
+This can be very sad and impactful information, but this can shed light on what to expect.
+Someone predicted to survive for five or six years, as opposed to two years, will want to make more extensive plans, including getting their estate in order, activity planning, and budgeting.
+Knowing how quickly the disease is expected to progress symptomatically can drastically impact care decisions.
+Suppose the disease is predicted to come on very quickly, for example.
+In that case, skipping traditional assisted living and looking into memory care or a nursing home might be the best option.

-Knowing when full-time care becomes a requirement, either at-home or in a memory care residence, is especially useful given the high cost of care.
+Another advantage of knowing when full-time care is required relates to your loved one’s budget.
+This is because of the high cost of care at home, in a memory care residence, or in a nursing home.
 It is estimated that 50% of nursing home residents have some level of dementia and over 60% of nursing home residents’ care is paid for by Medicaid.
 Medicaid eligibility is complicated, and families can spend up to 5 years waiting for a loved one with dementia to become Medicaid-eligible.
-Therefore, knowing how soon care is required can make a huge financial difference.
+Therefore, knowing when care is required can make a huge financial difference.

-It turns out that the length of time a person has before needing full-time care, before moving into a care community, and before dying can all be predicted somewhat accurately.
-This information, though not definitive, can help families get a general understanding of how to plan for the future and what to expect as the disease progresses.
+Science and medicine have come together and created a beneficial tool.
+It turns out that the length of time a person has before needing full-time care, before moving into a care facility, and before dying can all be predicted accurately.
+This information, though not definitive, can help families understand how to plan for the future and what to expect as the disease progresses.

 – Mental status (mini-mental status exam) score